dpranke/typ/README.rst

   - figure out how to get coverage of the command-line based tests
   - figure out how to get output trapping working inside tests
-  - add fakes for coverage and pdb
+  - add fakes for coverage and pdb?
-  - test tests failing a second time
+  - test loadTestsFromName failing in run_one_test()
   - test failing uploads

+- Get parallel coverage working.
 - MainTestCase.check() improvements:

-  - check all arguments and show all errors at once
+  - check all arguments and show all errors at once?
-  - make multi-line regexp matches easier to follow
+  - make multi-line regexp matches easier to follow?

 - --debugger improvements: